g2d/g2d.github.com/en/_posts/2012-05-15-work-environment.markdown

 lang: en
 ---
 Taking care of your work environment is a priority.
-A wery well structured environment makes you work better and faster.
+A very well structured environment makes you work better and faster.
 Usually I’ve been told that a simple text editor is enough but I don’t agree with that because a sysadmin workframe could be much complex.

 A sysadmin needs a structured environment.